Constraining the origin and models of chemical enrichment in galaxy clusters using the Athena X-IFU: Recovering the IMF with the X-IFU

 Nucleosynthesis yields for AGB and SN$_{\rm cc}$ are usually given for a specific progenitor mass.
 As a consequence, they need to be integrated in a consistent (and realistic) way before fitting the result to our measurements (together with SN$_{\rm Ia}$ models).
-In the afore described approach, in order to be consistent with the large majority of previous observational strategies \citep[][]{dePlaa2007Abundances,Mernier2016II,Simionescu2019SXS}, the full integration of these yields is performed using a Salpeter-like power-law.
-Though representative at the first order, more advanced models can be used (e.g. Chabrier-like, as in our input simulations; \citealt{chabrier2003}) which provide a more accurate description of the low-mass parts of the IMF in the integration.
-Similarly, the mass cut-off beyond which a massive star directly collapses into a black hole (i.e. without ejecting freshly produced elements, and thus do not influence AGB and SN$_{\rm cc}$ products) can be varied in the integration.
+In the approach described above, in order to be consistent with the large majority of previous observational strategies \citep[][]{dePlaa2007Abundances,Mernier2016II,Simionescu2019SXS}, full integration of these yields is performed using a Salpeter-like power law.
+Though representative at first order, more advanced models can be used (e.g. Chabrier-like, as in our input simulations; \citealt{chabrier2003}) to provide a more accurate description of the low-mass parts of the IMF in the integration.
+Similarly, the mass cut-off beyond which a massive star directly collapses into a black hole (i.e. without ejecting freshly produced elements, and therefore not influencing AGB and SN$_{\rm cc}$ products) can be varied in the integration.
 Since all our models are integrated using the same IMF and mass cut-off (for consistency), no such related effects are expected in the above results.
 However, for a given AGB+SN$_{\rm cc}$+SN$_{\rm Ia}$ combination, one can vary $\alpha$ and $M_\text{cut}$ and study their effects on the fits.
 This is particularly relevant to verify whether (and to which extent) the X-IFU will be able to provide constraints on the shape, the slope, and the mass cut-off of the IMF.